selimserbes/nvim-for-windows/README.md

 ## Usage

 These settings are optimized for development with Next.js, Go, Rust and Python projects.
 Additionally, they include features such as color schemes, auto-completion, and syntax highlighting.

+## Features

+- **Auto Formatting:** Provides the ability to automatically format your code.
+- **Linting:** Offers the ability to check your code for errors and inconsistencies.
+- **Debugging:** Enables preparing your code for debugging and facilitates your debugging process.